errsole/errsole.js/README.md

 ## Setup

 #### Development Environment
-If you are using Errsole in your local environment or prefer to store logs directly on the server, you can integrate Errsole with SQLite.
-SQLite stores databases as files.
-So, if you use SQLite to store logs, those logs will be stored as a file on the storage system.
+For local development or scenarios where you prefer storing logs directly on the server, you can integrate Errsole with SQLite.
+When using SQLite, logs will be stored in a file on your machine.

 * [Errsole with SQLite](https://github.com/errsole/errsole.js/blob/master/docs/sqlite-storage.md)

 #### Production Environment

-If you are using Errsole in your production environment and prefer centralized log storage, you can choose from the following storage options.
+In production environments, where centralized log storage is critical, Errsole offers multiple storage options to fit your needs:

 * [Errsole with MongoDB](https://github.com/errsole/errsole.js/blob/master/docs/mongodb-storage.md)
 * [Errsole with MySQL](https://github.com/errsole/errsole.js/blob/master/docs/mysql-storage.md)